 -

-Consistent, moderate use delivers better long-term results than aggressive daily use.
+Consistency is more important than frequency.
+Regular use often produces better long-term results than aggressive daily application.

 Common Clay Mask Mistakes to Avoid

-Choosing the Right Clay for Your Skin Type
+Choosing the Wrong Mask for Your Skin Concerns

 How Often Should You Use a Clay Mask?